 1,2,4,6-Tetra-O-acetyl-3-deoxy-D-galactose

 1,2,4,6-Tetra-O-acetyl-3-deoxy-D-galactose, a saccharide analogue, has been widely employed in the biosynthesis of glycoproteins for disease studies, including oncology, inflammation and immune-related dysfunctions.
 Its molecular structure imparts a unique functional contribution towards modulation of biological interactions and its derivatives have shown promising therapeutic potential in various preclinical studies.
+CAS No. 13241-05-9.
 Molecular formula: C14H20O9.
 Mole weight: 332.30.

 1,5-Anhydro-D-galactose